 '''

 par(mfrow=c(2,2), mar=c(0,0,0,0)) # plot four figures - 2 rows, 2 columns

 plot(net.bg, layout=layout_with_fr)

+plot(net.bg, layout=layout_with_fr)

 plot(net.bg, layout=l)

 plot(net.bg, layout=l)

 '''

 By default, the coordinates of the plots are rescaled to the [-1,1] interval for both x and y.
 You can change that with the parameter rescale=FALSE and rescale your plot manually by multiplying the coordinates by a scalar.
-You can use norm_coords to normalize the plot with the boundaries you want.
+You can use norm\coords to normalize the plot with the boundaries you want.
 This way you can create more compact or spread out layout versions.